Adam-Aber/OEDI-Dataset-Data-Preprocessing/README.md

 ![Heating:Gas [kW](Hourly)](distributions/figure8.png)

 ### 2.8 InteriorEquipment:Gas [kW](Hourly)

+The "InteriorEquipment:Gas [kW](Hourly)" feature derives gas usage by interior equipment and is of moderate relevance if manipulated in theft operations.
+Its raw distribution is right-skewed, peaking at 0 kW at approximately 300,000, falling to approximately 1,000 at 20 kW, and with a thin tail up to 80 kW, and this suggests sporadic inactivity with irregular usage.
+There are no missing values in this column.

 - **Significance:** Moderate; relevant if manipulated in theft.
 - **Distribution:** Right-skewed, peaks at 0 kW (frequency ~300,000), drops to ~1,000 at 20 kW, tail to 80 kW.
 Sporadic usage.
 - **Missing Values:** None.